don't delete - script style

 Hardware for your cabinet doors looks easy but here’s the guideline to keep in mind.

 Choose knobs for your cabinet doors and pulls for the drawers.
-If you coordinate both, and even go so far as to choose custom lengths for the pulls (depending on how large your drawers are) it will look like a designer was here.
+This is an important detail that makes it look like a designer was here.

 9 | Lighting